The Committee consisted of the following Members:

 Patrick Begg: It is to grow food long term and look after the natural assets that it stewards.

 Patrick Begg: I do not think they are divisible.
 You cannot have long-term food production without a healthy, thriving well-stewarded natural environment.
-The IPCC report from last week is a wake-up call about the kind of challenges that we have around man-management resilience.
+The Intergovernmental Panel on Climate Change report from last week is a wake-up call about the kind of challenges that we have around land-management resilience.
 Certainly people in Martin’s network and many other farmers I meet absolutely recognise that it is a long-term game, and for a long-term game you need long-term assets in good health.

 Martin Lines: Food is important for all of us.
 We eat it every day and we farmers produce it.
 It is one of our key assets.
 The issue is how we produce it for the long term.
 If we talk only about more short-term production, that will not give us long-term food security.
 Also, we are wasting up to 40% already.
 Do we need to produce more or should we educate people to use more of what they produce?
 We need a change of system and a change in society to recognise the food that we produce and how to consume it well.